J. Marion Sims: Childhood, education, and early career

-Sims makes his reputation in Montgomery
+Practice in Montgomery

 In 1840 the couple moved to Montgomery, Alabama, where they lived until 1853.
-There Sims had what he described as the "most memorable time" of his career.
-Within a few years he "had the largest surgical practice in the State", the largest practice that any doctor in Montgomery had ever had, up to that time.
+Sims later described this period as the "most memorable time" of his career.
+Within a few years he "had the largest surgical practice in the State", and the largest practice of any doctor in Montgomery up to that time.
 "He was immensely popular, and greatly beloved."
 When he returned to the city for a visit in 1877, he was treated as a hero.

-In Montgomery, Sims continued with what he had done as a plantation physician: treating the enslaved, who made up two thirds of the city's population.
+In Montgomery, Sims continued essentially his practice as a plantation physician: treating the enslaved, who then made up two thirds of the city's population.
 He built a hospital or "Surgical Infirmary for Negroes", for those women their owners brought him for treatment.
 It began with four beds, but it was so successful he added a second floor, doubling capacity to eight beds.
-Once source says it expanded to twelve beds.
+One source says it expanded to twelve beds.
 It has been called "the first woman's hospital in history".
-It was also the first hospital specifically for Blacks in the United States.
+It was also the first hospital specifically for Black people in the United States.

 In 1840, the field of gynecology did not exist; there was no training on the subject, for Sims or anyone else.
 The only books were on midwifery.
 Medical students did not study pregnancy, childbirth, or gynecological diseases.
 Student doctors were often trained on dummies to deliver babies.
 They did not see their first clinical cases of women until beginning their practices.
 "The practice of examining the female organs was considered repugnant by doctors."
 Sims shared this view, remarking in his autobiography that "if there was anything I hated, it was investigating the organs of the female pelvis".